 - 2 tablespoons Worcestershire sauce, plus more for serving

-- 1 box (16 ounces) elbow macaroni
+- 1 box (16-ounce) elbow macaroni

-- 1 can (28 ounces) petite diced tomatoes
+- 1 can (28-ounce) petite diced tomatoes

 - Freshly ground black pepper

-- 1/4 cup roughly grated Parmesan cheese
+- 1/4 cup grated Parmesan cheese

-- Using a blender, puree the whole peeled tomatoes until smooth.
-Set aside.
+- Using a blender, purée the whole peeled tomatoes until smooth.
+Set aside.*

-- Add beef broth to deglaze the pan.
-Scrape the bottom of the pot to ensure nothing is stuck to the bottom.
-Add Worcestershire sauce and salt and stir until combined.
-Then, without stirring, add the macaroni, pureed whole tomatoes, and petite diced tomatoes.
+- Add the beef broth.
+Scrape any browned bits off the bottom of the pot.
+Stir in the oregano, red pepper flakes, salt, and 2 tablespoons fresh parsley.
+Add the Worcestershire sauce and stir to combine.
+Return the beef to the pot.
+Then, without stirring, add the macaroni, puréed whole tomatoes, and petite diced tomatoes.